 If everything moves, how do you take (a) place here?

-The questions above have been used as a warm-up for the #CHARP, but they are mainly indicationg to the field in which my doctoral artistic research project takes place.
-I have collected some further questions here, which have been important for me during my doctorate.
+The questions above have been used as a warm-up for the #CHARP, but they are mainly indicating to the field in which my doctoral artistic research project takes place.
+I have collected some further questions here, which have been important during my doctoral research process.

 In your everyday life, in what kind of situations do you recognize or become aware of movement?